 Caring for a loved one with a terminal condition can be extremely difficult, both emotionally and understanding all of the needs and medications that come with providing care.
-Our Support Assistants can either provide on-demand or live-in care to ensure that your loved one is as comfortable as possible.
+Our Support Assistants in Barnet can either provide on-demand or live-in care to ensure that your loved one is as comfortable as possible.
 We work in conjunction with nurses, GPs, and other professionals to ensure that the standard of care provided is equal to or surpasses the alternatives.

 Cancer treatment and diagnosis can be even more distressing when they have to occur away from home, in hostels and hospitals.
 Our Support Assistants are specifically trained to help you overcome the challenges that come with living with cancer, and to provide quality care in the comfort of your own home so that you can continue to live a normal, happy life in familiar surroundings with the people you love.